Analyzing Test Results

 Transaction Throughput is the rate of pages and hits per second.
 For the purposes of this chart, a “page” is any top-level HTTP step in any of your scripts, while a “hit” is any request against a top-level HTTP step or one of its included resources.

 The Transactions chart shows a cumulative count of the pages, hits, iterations, and errors in the test.

 The Errors by Type chart shows how many errors have occurred of each type.
 This may include HTTP errors (any response with an HTTP 4xx or 5xx status), or validation errors (which are thrown when a step fails one of your validation rules).

 The Errors by Page chart shows the URLs on which errors occurred.
 It is useful for pinpointing which of your pages or endpoints are having trouble, and by inference, which of the steps in your script you may need to revisit.
 The term “page” is used loosely here and can also refer to an endpoint or anything else represented by a URL.

 The Error Breakdown table provides more detail on errors.
-It includes a longer error message as well as the exact script and virtual user that experienced the error.
+It includes a longer error message as well as the exact script and bot that experienced the error.

-The Virtual Users chart shows, for each virtual user group, how many virtual users have been running at any point during the test.
+The Running Bots chart shows, for each bot group, how many bots have been running at any point during the test.
 The ramp-up and ramp-down phase should resemble what you configured in your scenario.
 Virtual users may take a bit longer than planned to exit during the ramp-down phase, because they must complete the current iteration of their script before exiting.